Dimensional Fund Advisors Ltd. : Form 8.3 - Londonmetric Property PLC - Ordinary Shares

 Eintrag hinzufügen Eintrag bearbeiten

-Börse aktuell - Live TickerAbnehmender US-Inflationsdruck stimmt Börsianer optimistisch: ATX schließt klar im Plus -- DAX letztlich wieder über 16.000-Punkte-Marke -- Börsen in Fernost beenden Handel uneinheitlich
+Börse aktuell - Live TickerBeginn der Bilanzsaison: ATX steigt -- DAX stabil -- Wall Street vorbörslich oberhalb der Nulllinie -- Börsen in Fernost zum Handelsende überwiegend stärker

-Der heimische Aktienmarkt zeigte sich zur Wochenmitte deutlich fester.
-Auch der deutsche Leitindex bewegte sich klar in der Gewinnzone.
-Die US-Börsen geben am Mittwoch Gas.
-Die asiatischen Börsen schlossen am Mittwoch unterschiedlich.